selfcriticalmass/RoseTTAFold2-PPI/README.md

 ### NPZ File Format (`[input_file].npz`)

-The NPZ file contains the residue-level interaction probabilities.
+The npz file contains the inter-residue interaction probabilities.
 The input MSA file names were used as keys that point to a numpy matrix containing the predicted interaction probability between a residue in the first protein and a residue in the second.
 This matrix has the shape of `(L1, L2)`, where `L1` and `L2` are the lengths of the two proteins.

 ### Important Note on Prediction Variability